timo-reymann/slides-public-money-public-code/index.md

 # What can you do?

-- check programs for political parties
+- Check programs for political parties
-- ask your local government about the software they use
+- Ask your local government about the software they use
-- ask for transparency
+- Ask for transparency
-- support the initiative
+- Support the initiative
-- spread the word
+- Spread the word

 ---